The Gospel Hummingbirds

 The Gospel Hummingbirds are an American gospel music group from Oakland, California.

 The group was founded in the 1970s by the father of Joe A. Thomas, who now sings lead vocals and plays bass in the group.
-They released two albums on Blind Pig Records in the 1990s, one of which (Steppin' Out) was nominated for a Grammy Award for Best Traditional Soul Gospel album.
+They released two albums on Blind Pig Records in the 1990s, one of which (Steppin' Out) was nominated for a Grammy Award for Best Traditional Gospel Album.